Brandon Lowe Player Props: Rays vs. White Sox

-After going 0-for-4 in his last game, Brandon Lowe and the Tampa Bay Rays face the Chicago White Sox (who will start Lucas Giolito) at 1:40 PM ET on Sunday.
+On Thursday, Brandon Lowe (.220 on-base percentage in past 10 games, 121 points below season-long percentage) and the Tampa Bay Rays face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the White Sox.
+He had a hitless showing in his previous game (0-for-2) against the Astros.

 Brandon Lowe Game Info & Props vs. the White Sox